UBC-CIC/database-migrations/README.md

 # Quickstart Guide: Incorporating this DB Migration System into your AWS CDK Project

-A simple, drag-and-drop database migration system for AWS Lambda projects using node-pg-migrations.
+A simple, drag-and-drop database migration system for AWS Lambda projects using node-pg-migrate.

 ## Quick Setup